The Adderall Crash & Nootropic Comeback: Summary

 The name NAC typically surfaces in alcohol hangover discussions, however the same idea applies to the Adderall crash: N-Acetyl-Cysteine is a precursor to amino acid L-Cysteine — is a precursor to antioxidant glutathione — and thus may enhance the body’s natural antioxidant defense against toxins, particularly in the liver.

-Bodybuilders use cysteine to protect the liver against steroids & acetominophen.
+Bodybuilders use cysteine to protect the liver against steroids and acetominophen.

 Drinkers use cysteine to eliminate toxic ethanol levels from the body.

-To continue the Newtonian principle of actions & reactions, Adderall is an intense action.
-Countering with nootropics & other “natural” substances obviously doesn’t match Adderall with equal force.
+To continue the Newtonian principle of actions and reactions, Adderall is an intense action.
+Countering with nootropics and other “natural” substances obviously doesn’t match Adderall with equal force.
 Which is why we need to also lend consideration to a more Darwinian viewpoint: Survive, damn you!
-Stay fit & survive!
+Stay fit and survive!

 Sterilizing the Adderall side effects with nootropic substances is one thing.

-Fostering a healthy mind & body to reduce crash risk altogether is another.
+Fostering a healthy mind and body to reduce crash risk altogether is another.

-For more on the subject of positive life routines, check out my Best Nootropic Supplements to Buy in 2017 list.
+For more on the subject of positive life routines, check out my Best Pre-Made Nootropic Supplements list.
 And be sure to comment any thoughts, questions, personal anecdotes, haikus, snafus, etc. down below!